Warrior Buddies Program:

 Please help, Your donations and sponsorship’s can make this dream a reality!

 We are now accepting applications for Foster parents for Warrior Buddies Canine Candidates.
 There will be a very limited number of individuals selected to foster these special dogs.
-If you are interested in becoming a foster for these dogs, please email: with the subject line: Warrior Buddies Foster.
+If you are interested in becoming a foster for these dogs, please click on the link at the top of the page and email: with the subject line: Warrior Buddies Foster.

 Bringing Unconditional Love to our Nation’s Heroes

 The Prince William Humane Society Warrior Buddies Program is designed to improve the morale and welfare of our veterans and their families by bringing them unconditional love and companionship in the form of adoptable shelter pets.
 This program has two separate components to help us accomplish this goal.

 The Wounded Heroes Free Adoption Program works with wounded service members whose case workers feel that a service/ assistance dog would be of benefit in their therapy and recovery.
 The clinic case worker refers the service member to our program and after an interview process, our trainers screen the dogs at local shelters to find the perfect assistance/service dog.
 Our professional and certified trainers work exclusively with the team training the dog to the specific needs of the individual and assuring a cohesive bond between the two.
 The adoptions are free to qualified participants and include the adoption fee, spay/neuter, all vaccinations, a wellness check, a microchip and training.